vielhuber/magicreplace/README.md

 * Multi replace: does multiple replaces
 * Considers edge cases: objects/classes inside serialized strings
 * Can be used either with the command line or as a class
+* Acts carefully: If serialization fails, nothing is changed

+### Warning

+This does not prevent you from taking backups.
+Use this script at your own risk.

 ## Command line